ANCSLEEP BLOG

 • A vibrating pad

-In some cases drugs may be used, but the effects may relieve or worsen your RLS (results are sporadic) and the effectiveness may lessen over time.
+In some cases drugs may be used, but the effects may relieve or worsen your RLS and the effectiveness may decrease over time.

-As said, the causes of restless leg syndrome are unknown - for many people it’s “just one of those things” - though science has illuminated some pertinent information and risk factors for developing RLS.
+The causes of restless leg syndrome are unknown, though science has illuminated some pertinent information and risk factors for developing RLS:

-• Certain diseases include symptoms of RLS, such as anemia, Parkinson’s, and diabetes
+• Certain diseases, such as anemia, Parkinson’s, and diabetes

-• Some medications, such as antinausea drugs or antipsychotic drugs, may make RLS symptoms worse
+• Medications, such as antinausea drugs or antipsychotic drugs

 Symptoms of RLS